 The Lycians based their empire around the Turkish Riviera over 1000 years ago, and no matter where you choose as your base, there's likely an ancient site just round the corner.

-The major tourist town of Bodrum is super convenient for sightseeing -- a well-preserved castle stands guard over the shoreline, with a tower that offers panoramic views from the coast to the mountains.
-There's also an evocative Roman Amphitheatre that dates from the 4th century BC, and is often brought to life with concerts and performances during high season.
+The major tourist town of Bodrum is super convenient for sightseeing — a well-preserved castle stands guard over the shoreline, with a tower that offers panoramic views from the coast to the mountains.
+There's also an evocative Roman amphitheatre that dates from the fourth century BC, and is often brought to life with concerts and performances during high season.

 Other experiences sure to delight gourmands include stays on working olive farms, village tours with pomegranate-wine tasting and drinking into the small hours in a traditional tavern.